 With the guidance and approval of the Director of the S.T.M.
 Program, students in Concordia Seminary's M.Div.
 Program may seek dual credit toward both the M.Div. and S.T.M.
-Students in the dual-credit program may take up to 12 hours of approved courses (M.Div. required or elective courses, but does not include theological language courses) that may be upgraded to the S.T.M.
+Students in the dual credit program may take up to six hours of approved courses (M.Div. elective courses) that may be upgraded to the S.T.M.
 Program.
-They will not take 900-level courses while still M.Div. students.
+They may not take 900-level courses while still M.Div. students.
 After receiving the M.Div., the rest of their courses in the S.T.M.
 Program will be at the 900-level.